Code-Institute-Submissions/FSF-Milestone-Project/README.md

 To accomplish this, the site need to have a believable format, and the best way to accomplish this is to put a high-quality and professional-looking front on the site, along side responsive design elements to give a higher-budget feel to the site design.

-#### Target Users
-There are two primary groups of target users:
-- Those who will use the site to purchase goods and place bids.
-- Those who will use the site to sell goods and list auctions.

 #### Similar Sites/Competitors
 During the research portion of the design, I looked into sites for the same niche, so auctioneering sites.
 I have compiled a shortlist of three such sites,